Art vs. Science

-Art vs. Science are an Australian electronic dance band based in Sydney, New South Wales.
+Art vs. Science are an Australian electronic dance band based in Sydney.
 Formed in February 2008, the three-piece consists of James Finn (styled as Jim) on vocals and keyboards; Daniel McNamee (styled as Dan Mac) on vocals, guitars and keyboards; and Daniel Williams (styled as Dan W.) on drums and vocals.

-The trio received three nominations at the ARIA Music Awards of 2010 for their independent extended play release, Magic Fountain and, in 2011, the group won ARIA Award for Best Independent Release for their debut album The Experiment.
+The trio received three nominations at the ARIA Music Awards of 2010 for their independent extended play release, Magic Fountain and in 2011, the group won ARIA Award for Best Independent Release for their debut album The Experiment.
 The album peaked at No. 2 on the ARIA Albums Chart.

 History

 2008–2009: Formation and early EPs

 In February 2008, Art vs. Science formed in Sydney as an electro-pop dance band, after Dan McNamee attended a Daft Punk concert in 2007.
 He convinced his former high school friends, Jim Finn and Dan Williams to join.
 The trio were ex-members of Roger Explosion, a rock-punk band, which had formed in 2003 and included Finn's brother Tom on bass guitar.
 By 2007 Roger Explosion had released two extended plays and an album.
 Art vs. Science has Finn on vocals and keyboards; McNamee on vocals, guitars and keyboards; and Williams (who, at the time, was also a member of Philadelphia Grand Jury) on drums and vocals.
 The band were booked to play gigs before they had created any songs.

 The band based their name on two members, one doing an arts degree, the other science.
 The third member did a language major at university.

 After playing gigs and festivals, including the Parklife Festival, Falls Festival, Good Vibrations and touring nationally with The Galvatrons, Art vs. Science received a 2008 Unearthed J Award nomination.
 Their song, "Flippers" was listed at No. 44 on the Triple J Hottest 100, 2008.

 The band undertook its first headline national tour in May 2009, which was sold out.
 In August, the group embarked on The Eiffel Tour across Australia.

 In July 2009, the band gained wider recognition after winning radio station, Triple J's Unearthed competition earning a gig at Splendour in the Grass.